Hawaii Prepares For Possible Nuclear Attack With Kid Gloves To Avoid Scaring The Public

 According to Fox News, the “stunning plea” of preparedness is coming from Hawaiin officials amid the “unnerving rhetoric — and actions — from North Korea.”
 The Islanders are instructed to prepare for a possible nuclear event the same as they would for an incoming tsunami.

-According to The Washington Post, Hawaii officials are attempting to prepare the people of their state and at the same time, they are trying not to “scare the daylights” out of them and worry the tourists.
+According to the Washington Post, Hawaii officials are attempting to prepare the people of their state and at the same time, they are trying not to “scare the daylights” out of them and worry the tourists.
 Hawaii is “doing what it must” and that is to prepare for the possibility of a nuclear attack as North Korea sends its missiles soaring over the Pacific.

 Balancing the task of getting the people of Hawaii prepared without scaring them is no easy feat.
 Word got out this week that officials held a “secret meeting” where the legislators and officials of the Hawaiin Islands met to discuss the probable impact effects of a nuclear event somewhere near the Hawaiin islands.
-The Honolulu Civil Beat reported that the group viewed slides which demonstrated “the probable impact of a nuclear blast at “at various altitudes above” the area of Pearl Harbor, according to The Washington Post.
+The Honolulu Civil Beat reported that the group viewed slides which demonstrated “the probable impact of a nuclear blast at “at various altitudes above” the area of Pearl Harbor, according to the Washington Post.

 This “secret meeting” is being referred to as a “closed meeting” among the officials of the islands.
 The reason the meeting was closed, cites State Representative Gene Ward, was to avoid any public worry.
 Ward suggested that making preparations for a possible nuclear attack might be surreal to the younger generation, more so than older adults and the baby boomers who grew up with fallout shelters in their backyards.